H1manshu-Kumar/DevOps/README.md

 # DevOps Repository

 Welcome to the DevOps Repository!
-This project encompasses a collection of resources, scripts, and configurations aimed at streamlining and automating various DevOps processes.
+This project is a collection of resources, scripts, and configurations aimed at streamlining and automating various DevOps processes.

+This repository is created to learn DevOps through hands-on practice.
+I will continuously add code that I've learned throughout my DevOps journey.

 ## Table of Contents